Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Steam the broccoli just until fork tender.
 Chop the broccoli small so that the pieces fit easily into shells.

-CHICKEN: Leftover chicken breast meat or a rotisserie chicken from the grocery store works well for the cooked chicken in this chicken alfredo stuffed shells recipe.
+CHICKEN: Leftover chicken breast meat or a rotisserie chicken from the grocery store works well for the cooked chicken in this chicken Alfredo stuffed shells recipe.

-ALFREDO SAUCE: You need about two cups of alfredo sauce in the filling mixture.
-You can use store-bought alfredo sauce or homemade sauce based on your preference.
+ALFREDO SAUCE: You need about two cups of Alfredo sauce in the filling mixture.

-MOZZARELLA: You can substitute packaged shredded mozzarella cheese for the freshly shredded mozzarella if you are pressed for time.
-The freshly shredded mozzarella will be creamier and well worth the extra effort, though.
+MOZZARELLA: You can substitute packaged shredded mozzarella cheese for freshly shredded mozzarella if you are pressed for time.

-How to Make This Chicken Broccoli Alfredo Stuffed Shells Recipe
+How To Make This Chicken Broccoli Alfredo Stuffed Shells Recipe

 OUR RECIPE DEVELOPER SAYS